Dallamore/CTEC3905-website/README.md

 ## The Best Bits
 ### The Spaceship

 A spaceship picture draw in Photoshop, exported to Illustrator and again exported in an SVG format.
-The fill color for each part of the ship, and the animation to make it fly up the page, are all defined in CSS.
+The fill colour for each part of the ship, and the animation to make it fly up the page, are all defined in CSS.

 ### Stars.js